Valve Slammed Over 'Horrendous' Steam School-Shooting Game - Slashdot

 nothing (Score:2)

-I'm thinking and praying really hard, so there's no need to slam, duplex, or double dirty chairbang.

 We need to STOP PUBLICIZING shootings!
-(Score:2)
+(Score:3)

 this is a good idea (Score:2)